 It's no wonder that Ford and his son get along so well, because Ford loves children.
-He's always made a loves children.
 He's always made a specialty of programs for them, and conducts two on WSM, Lullaby Time and Whiz Quiz.
-He originated the Toy Town Band idea, a unique combina-tion of tinkle music that is ideal for youngsters-and for grown-ups who remember when they were young-sters, too.
-In addition to his air ap-pearances, Ford is the head of WSM's Artists Bureau.
-Artists Bureau.
+He originated the Toy Town Band idea, a unique combina-Town Band idea, a unique combination of tinkle music that is ideal for youngsters-and for grown-ups who remember when they were young-sters, too.
+In addition to his air appearances, Ford is the head of WSM's Artists Bureau.

-Artists Bureau.
 Whenever he can find leisure for his favorite pastime, you'll see Ford on one of Nashville's golf courses.
 He shoots in the seventies, but he com-plains that's too high and says that with some practice he could hit his stride and shoot some real golf again.
-He enjoys hunting and fishing too, but his real hobby is pleasing people and making them feel good.
+He enjoys hunting and fishing too, but his real hobby is pleasing people but his real hobby is pleasing people and making them feel good.
 Remember a few months ago it was recorded here that Dick Todd of the Saturday morning Vaudeville Theater was trying to lose some weight so he'd qualify for a screen test?
 Well he did it.
 He's twenty pounds lighter now.

-CHARLOTTE, N. C.-There's a double microphone in Studio A at sta-tion WBT that the Dixie Novelteers would rather sing into than any other mike.
-It's the one the Golden Gate Quartet boys used when they were Quartet boys used when they were singing their way to fame and for-tune over WBT in Charlotte a few years ago.
+CHARLOTTE, N. C.-There's double microphone in Studio A at station WBT that the Dixie Novelteers would rather sing into than any other would rather sing into than any other mike.
+It's the one the Golden Gate Quartet boys used when they were singing their way to fame and fortune over WBT in Charlotte a few years ago.
 And from the amount of fan mail coming in for the Dixie Novelteers, it won't be long before they're as successful as their predecessors.
 The South is filled with Negro singers, many of them good but few sensationally so.
-Exactly thirty-one Negro vocal groups were auditioned in a recent WBT talent hunt before the Novelteers were selected by Pro-gram Director Charles Crutchfield- who, incidentally, also discovered the Golden Gate Quartet.
-Golden Gate Quartet.
+Exactly thirty-one Negro vocal groups were auditioned in a recent WBT talent hunt before the Novelteers were selected by Program Director Charles Crutchfield-who, incidentally, also discovered the Golden Gate Quartet.
 The Novelteers, who are heard on WBT at 8 P. M. every Thursday, are five men, none of them a professional singer.
 Just the same, they'd rather sing than eat.

-sing than eat.
 They organized themselves into a singing group in Gastonia, N. C., in 1938, and appeared on small radio stations and local entertainments until they came to WBT last spring.
-Craw-ford Gordon, the second tenor, was educated in the Gastonia public schools, and is a dry cleaner by trade.
-Wilbur McCallum, manager and bari-tone, attended the State College for Negroes in North Carolina and Mor-ristown College in Tennessee, study-ing to be an insurance underwriter.
+Crawford Gordon, the second tenor, was educated in the Gastonia public schools, and is a dry cleaner by trade.
+Wilbur McCallum, manager and bariattended the State College for tone, attended the State College for Negroes in North Carolina and Mor-ristown College in Tennessee, studying to be an insurance underwriter.
 Ernest Pharr, bass, went to Livingston College and Lincoln Academy, and is a shoe repairer.
 Declouster Houser, the first tenor, was also educated at Lincoln Academy, and works as a sampler in a cotton mill.
-John Pryor, who arranges their music, went to who arranges their music, went to public school in Gastonia, and is a barber, a church organist, and a piano instructor.

-But all these trades and professions of the Novelteers will soon be un-necessary and forgotten.
+John Pryor, who arranges their music work to who arranges their music, went to public school in Gastonia, and is a barber, a church organist, and a piano instructor.
+But all these trades and professions of the Novelteers will soon be unnecessary and forgotten.
 New York scouts have already inquired about them, and it may not be very long before their voices are heard from coast to coast.